Ancestors lost in the crowd?

 Vice Admiral Collingwood wrote dispatches for the Admiralty in London, and a schooner, H.M.
 Pickle, was despatched for London.
 Lieutenant John Richards Lapenotiere landed at Falmouth on 4 November and by post-chaise covered the 271 miles from Falmouth to London, arriving in London in the early hours of 6 November.

+These despatches were immediately published in the London Gazette.
+They give the earliest account of the Battle of Trafalgar.
 The London Gazette is the official newspaper of record for the United Kingdom.
 It is a useful resource for researching British history and your family history.
 For more information, see this article on the London Gazette